Parton distributions with higher twist and jet power corrections: Methodology for the Determination of Power Corrections

 We have checked that the denominator in the HT correction can be replaced with $Q^2$, consistent with our assumption that twist six terms (terms of $O(\Lambda^4/Q^4)$) can be ignored.

 Finally, DIS CC cross-sections are corrected similarly, by introducing a common multiplicative shift for CHORUS, NuTeV, and HERA CC data regardless of the nuclear target used in the experiment.
-Thus we will assume that nuclear effects at higher twist in CC data are similar to those included at leading twist \cite{Ball:2018twp}.
-This approximation will be justified a priori.
+Thus we will assume that CC $F_2$, $F_3$ and $F_L$ are all corrected by the same factor, and furthermore that nuclear effects at higher twist in CC data are similar to those included at leading twist \cite{Ball:2018twp}.
 Hence, the shift for any CC cross-section will be written as

 The various functions $H(x)$ that model the shifts are parametrised as piecewise linear functions, interpolating between a grid of points in $x$.
 For the present analysis, points are placed at for all structure functions and targets.
 We further assume that $H(1)=0$, but make no assumption about $H(0)$.
 We thus write